achukka/Spring-Dependency-Injection/README.md

 To execute the program,
-    Go to the folder where pom.xml file is available ( Here the root dir- helloworld-app) Run the following commands:
+    Go to the folder where pom.xml file is available and run the following commands:

+mvn clean install ( To get all the required dependencies )

 mvn compile ( To compile)